ZA

 Fast money is sometimes in a forgotten policy: employer cover, bank add-ons, or older personal plans.

-Your job is to confirm 4 things quickly: whether there is a policy, who the beneficiary is, the document checklist, and the claim reference and timeline.
+Your job is to confirm four things quickly: whether there is a policy, who the beneficiary is, the document checklist, and the claim reference and timeline.

 5 places to search (fast)